leonard-gleyzer/connex/docs/index.md

 # Getting Started

-Connex is a small [JAX](https://github.com/google/jax) library built on [Equinox](https://github.com/patrick-kidger/equinox) whose aim is to incorporate artificial analogues of biological neural network attributes into deep learning research and architecture design.
+Connex is a [JAX](https://github.com/google/jax) library built on [Equinox](https://github.com/patrick-kidger/equinox) whose aim is to incorporate artificial analogues of biological neural network attributes into deep learning research and architecture design.
 Currently, this includes:

 - **Complex Connectivity**: Turn any directed acyclic graph (DAG) into a trainable neural network.
 - **Plasticity**: Add and remove both connections and neurons at the individual level.